ambernettech/chefdk-fundamentals/scene_08.md

 40
 -

-Lets open the apache cookbook's recipe named 'apache'.
+Lets open the apache cookbook's recipe named 'server'.

 We will want to remove the content attribute from the file resource.
 Because that content is now in the template.
 But only if we use a template resource.